MSchabel/developers-community/pages/documents/ConversationalAI/ConversationBuilder/Dialogs/dialogs.md

 ### Delete a dialog

 Deleting a dialog is a non-recoverable action, so be certain about doing so before taking this action.
+For example, make sure the dialog isn't referenced by any others within the bot.

 As an alternative, consider disabling the dialog instead; you can do this in the dialog's settings.

 **To delete a dialog**